Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 What if my dog is nervous outside?

 It's best to scatter feed in an area where your dog feels safe.
-A snuffle toy would be a good indoor option.
+A snuffle toy would be a good indoor alternative.

-My dog is prone to eating things they shouldn't…
+What if my dog is prone to eating things they shouldn't?

 Possibilities could include creating a boundary by including a “go snuffle” cue along with a designated snuffle toy.

-If your dog is a chewer, scatter feeding on the grass would be the best option.
+Or, if your dog chews all their toys, scatter feeding on the grass would be the better option over snuffle toys.

-However, if you need to use a toy to scatter feed; a large, heavy-bottomed (rubber) snuffle mat may be best.
-While a large dog can pick up a snuffle mat, it’s much harder to do so than a smaller and lighter snuffleball.
+While large dog can pick up a snuffle mat, it’s much harder to do so than a smaller and lighter snuffle ball that they can shake.

-Always supervise with snuffle toys and safely remove if they try to chew them.
+Always supervise your dog with snuffle toys and safely remove if they try to chew them.

-If they are always trying to chew something, look into providing more appropriate edible chews such as raw bones.
+If they are always trying to chew, look into providing more appropriate edible chews, such as raw bones.

-Once they have a healthy outlet for chewing, you may find they become far less interested in chewing your items!
+Once they have a healthy outlet for chewing, you may find they become far less interested in chewing their toys or your items!

 Can I scatter feed with multiple dogs?

-Many dogs will happily scatter feed together, but it’s not always the case!
-It would be best to conduct enrichment activities separately if you think there could be conflict.
+Many dogs will happily scatter feed together, however this is not always the case!

 My dog is stressed, anxious or in a new home.

-Consider timing; is now the right moment for enrichment or do they need more time to settle in and feel safe in their surroundings?
+Consider timing; is now the right time for enrichment activities or do they need more time to settle in and feel safe in their surroundings?

 Ensure they can receive their main food within a predictable routine and without being challenged.

-My dog chases light and shadows, would this help?
+My dog chases light and shadows, would scatter feeding help?

-Light or shadow chasing can be the result of highly active brains, anxiety, frustration or lack of physical and mental stimulation.
+Light or shadow chasing can be the result of highly active brains, anxiety, frustration, pain, Obsessive Compulsive Disorder, or lack of physical and mental stimulation.

-If it is down to boredom or having a super busy mind, increasing mental stimulation through brain games and relieving frustration through easy enrichment such as chewing can help dogs overcome this.
+Increasing mental stimulation through brain games and relieving frustration through easy enrichment (such as chewing) can help dogs overcome this.

-Again though, seeking qualified help will be the quickest route to identifying the cause and helping to resolve it.
+Again, seeking qualified help will be the quickest route to identifying the cause and helping to resolve it as it can be a challenging issue.

 I want to try scatter feeding but dog won't accept food outside.

-If your dog seems confident, just uninterested, you could try using food that is more appealing to them or pointing it out.
+If your dog is confident, just uninterested, you could try using food that is more appealing to them or pointing it out.
+Some dogs need extra guidance when getting started - encourage your dog and show them that hidden treats await.

-Not all dogs are super sniffers though, so it may not be their top choice activity so think about what your dog finds enriching.
+Not all dogs are 'super sniffers', so scatter feeding may not be their top choice activity so think about what your individual dog finds enriching.

-Dogs who get overstimulated outdoors are sometimes understimulated in general.
-(I.e. They feel bored at home and their walk is the only highlight of their day.)
+Dogs who get overstimulated outdoors are sometimes chronically under-stimulated.
+(I.e. They feel bored at home and their walk is the only highlight of the day.)
 This creates a great deal of excitement around the outdoors.
 So more frequent outings could help them, along with brain games and enrichment.

 Please note that you should find a quiet area away from other dogs to prevent any conflict.